In-basket test

 An in-basket test or an in-basket exercise is a test used by companies or governments in hiring and promoting employees.
 During the test, job applicants receive a number of mails, telephone calls, documents and memos.
 They then have a limited period of time to set priorities, organize their working schedule accordingly and respond to mail and phone calls.

-It also helps in acquainting employees about their job where a number of problems are kept in the "in basket "(usually kept on the desk of the employee).
-The worker has to look at the problems which could also be complaints from different employees and simultaneously deal with those problems.
-As the employee solves these problem, they transfer them to the "out-basket".
+It also helps in acquainting employees about their job where a number of problems are kept in the "in basket" (usually kept on the desk of the employee).
+The worker has to look at the problems (which could also be complaints from different employees) and simultaneously deal with those problems.
+As the employee solves these problems, they transfer them to the "out-basket".

 In-basket exercises are often part of assessment centers that are comprehensive multi-day assessments involving a variety of simulation exercises and tests, typically used to identify management talent.

 The test was invented by Norman O. Frederiksen and colleagues at Educational Testing Service in the 1950s.